hefestosjs/docs/README.md

 ## Tasks and Jobs

-For create a new periodic task, you can use the command line, `yarn g`, select the "task" option and enter the task name.
+For create a new periodic task, you can use the command line, `npm run g`, select the "task" option and enter the task name.
 As the first argument of the `createSchedule` function, you will use the cron format.
 For the second argument, you must pass the task function.

 We use the node-cron library under the hood, so for more information, visit the official documentation at https://github.com/node-cron/node-cron